stuffmattdoes/how-to-code-web/01-intro-web-development.md

 It's alright if these don't quite make sense just yet - as we build out our own application, we're going to act as ALL of these!
 I'll be sure to highlight As we cross over from one domain into another.

 ### Why are there so many programming languages?
 Why can't my web app use just one?
+This was one of the first questions I asked as I began my journey into web development.
+Simply put - because technology evolves!
+To understand how the modern web came to be, let's take a look back at its origins.

+**[The Web was proposed in 1989](https://www.w3.org/History/1989/proposal.html)** alongisde its flagship language HTML, and published in 1991.
+The primitive web was created out of necessity for scientists to store information more reliably and to share it more easily.
+While the early web quickly implemented styling and behavior, they were extremely limited and inconsistent compared to what we enjoy today.

+The desire for website styling to be more consistent prompted **[the proposal of CSS in 1994](https://www.w3.org/People/howcome/p/cascade.html)**.
+This introduced us to the idea of a "cascade," or styling hierarchy, as well as organizing such styles in a _style sheet_ separate from HTML.
+CSS was first adopted for commercial use by Microsoft in their Internet Explorer 3 browser in 1996.

+Finally, we bid farewell to stagnant web pages with **[JavaScript's invention in 1995](http://speakingjs.com/es5/ch04.html)**.
+The team at Netscape recognized web page's inclination for interactivity and satisfied it with the release of the Netscape Navigator 2.0 browser - the first browser to implement JavaScript.

+Today, the most popular browsers - such as Google Chrome, FireFox, Safari, and Brave - all implement the base languages of HTML, CSS, and JavaScript!

+Tomorrow, who knows how we'll be making web applications?

 ## How much money can I expect to earn as a full-time web developer?